ScottPlot/ScottPlot/README.md

 [![](https://img.shields.io/nuget/dt/ScottPlot?color=004880&label=Installs&logo=nuget)](https://www.nuget.org/packages/ScottPlot/)
 [![Nuget](https://img.shields.io/nuget/v/scottplot?label=NuGet&logo=nuget)](https://www.nuget.org/packages/ScottPlot/)

 **ScottPlot is a free and open-source graphing library for .NET** which makes it easy to display data in a variety of formats (line plots, bar charts, scatter plots, etc.) with just a few lines of code (see the **[ScottPlot Cookbook](http://swharden.com/scottplot/cookbook)** for examples).
-User controls are available for WinForms and WPF to allow interactive display of data.
+User controls are available for WinForms, WPF, and Avalonia to allow interactive display of data.
 ScottPlot can be installed using NuGet.

 <div align='center'>
 <img src='dev/nuget/ScottPlot.gif'>